Tbseddy/Amazon-Project/README.md

 2. Edge cases: We test the case with values that are a little bit tricky (the last three test cases)

 * When naming test it is best we group related tests together.
 A group of related tests is called **test suite**

+##### Testing Framework
+This is an external library that helps us write tests easier.
+There is a popular testing framework called **Jasmine**.
+Most testing frameworks are similar.
+Other testing frameworks are: Jest (for ReactJS), MochaJS.